 Many human diseases have a genetic component.
 Some of these conditions are under investigation by researchers at or associated with the National Human Genome Research Institute (NHGRI).

 Below is a list of selected genetic, orphan and rare diseases.
 This list is by no means comprehensive.
-If the condition you are looking for is not listed below, other resources are available at: The Office of Rare Diseases Research (ORDR)
+If the condition you are looking for is not listed below, other resources are available at: Genetic and Rare Diseases Information Center (GARD)

 Clinical research studies initiated and pursued by NHGRI researchers and scientists can be found at: Current NHGRI Clinical Studies

 Clinical research studies initiated and pursued by National Instutes of Health (NIH) researchers and scientists can be found at: ClinicalTrials.gov

 Sometimes, physicians are unable to put a name to a genetic condition.
 When this happens, physicians will say that a child or an adult has an undiagnosed rare or genetic condition.
 To learn more about how to deal with genetic or rare conditions that have no diagnosis, see:

 If a condition is not listed above, other resources of information can be found at: Online Health Resources.